 How to develop resilience in life?
 Resilience isn’t less than any superpower.
 We all face difficult times, and we all go through storms in our lives.
 Some of these incidents even leave us falling apart.
 But, how many of us move past it and continue to live our lives?

 Resilience is what gives one the emotional and psychological strength to cope with stress and hardships in life.
-It is much like a mental reservoir of strength that one goes to in hard times, especially when they know there’s nothing they can do about the situation.
+It is much like a mental reservoir of strength that you go to in hard times, especially when you know there’s nothing you can do about the situation.

 How to develop resilience in life – The what, why, and how you should about it